mkhnuser/md_notes/Software Engineering/Auth.md

 If it has, you ask user to authenticate again by raising 401 Unauthorized HTTP code.

 Remember that a JWT token is encoded, but not encrypted: anyone can see its content.

+## Cookies

+Here is a flow for a cookie-based authentication:

+1. A user logs in successfully;
+2. You create a unique session ID which you are associating with a user;

+    * You store user-related data in the DB against this session ID.

+3. You store this session ID in a cookie;
+4. When a cookie expires, go to step 1.